-I am a theoretical biologist studying mosquito-transmitted diseases.
-I am a staff scientist in the Vector Biology Unit at Max Planck Institute for Infection Biology in Berlin, Germany, and an associated researcher at the Center for Health in Latin America (CISeAL), in Quito, Ecuador.
-My research focuses on the role of mosquito physiology, metabolism, and environment on the transmission success of malaria and dengue.
+As a theoretical biologist, I study mosquito-transmitted diseases with computational models.
+During my tenure as a staff scientist in the Vector Biology Unit at Max Planck Institute for Infection Biology in Berlin, Germany, and an associated researcher at the Center for Health in Latin America (CISeAL), in Quito, Ecuador, my research focused on the role of mosquito physiology, metabolism, and environment on the transmission success of malaria and dengue.
 In my work, I integrate data generated in experimental and field settings into mechanistic mathematical models of disease transmission.
 The aim?
 Understand how single mosquito traits influence transmission in humans.
 This is a unique approach that can identify novel mechanisms of transmission, showing immense potential for policy changes.

 HOW DOES MOSQUITO METABOLISM SHAPE MALARIA TRANSMISSION & EVOLUTION?